Karolina Wigura is a historian, sociologist and political editor of Kultural Liberalna, Poland’s leading online political and cultural weekly.

 She is the author of The Guilt of Nations: Forgiveness as a Political Strategy (2011) and The Invention of Modern Heart: Philosophical Sources of Contemporary Thinking of Emotions (2019) – both in Polish.
 Her work has also been published in The Guardian, The New York Times, Neue Zuercher Zeitung, Gazeta Wyborcza, and other periodicals.

-Wigura studied sociology, philosophy, and political science at University of Warsaw and received her doctorate from University of Warsaw and University of Munich.
+Wigura studied sociology, philosophy, and political science at University of Warsaw and University of Munich.
+She received her doctorate and habilitation from University of Warsaw.